COVID-19 pandemic information and updates

 Joining Thelma Plum on this year’s line-up are two local acts: Perth-based acoustic singer-songwriter Riley Pearce and indie alt-rock outfit The Struggling Kings, as well as American blues and soul artists Eugene ‘Hideaway’ Bridges.

-Wanneroo Mayor Tracey Roberts said Global Beats & Eats was a popular event every year, and urged residents to get their free tickets early to avoid disappointment.
+Wanneroo Mayor Tracey Roberts said Global Beats & Eats was a popular event every year, and urged people to get their free tickets early to avoid disappointment.

 “This crowd-favourite event has hosted some big-name acts and incredible local talent over the years and this year’s terrific line-up is no different,” Mayor Roberts said.

-“This year, Global Beats & Eats falls on Harmony Day, making it the perfect occasion for our local community to come together, enjoy some great music and celebrate the importance of inclusiveness.”
+“This year, Global Beats & Eats falls on Harmony Day, making it the perfect occasion to come together, enjoy some great music and celebrate the importance of inclusiveness.”

 On top of smooth and soulful tunes, food from all four corners of the globe will tantalise tastebuds.